 Shopping around for Merchant Processing

 Merchant Processing is the rates by which credit card companies and banks will charge in order to process your payments.
 Every time you make a payment online these companies will take a processing fee.
-What you might not know is that you can shop around online to find better deals for yourself, saving you a little cash with every transaction.
+What you might not know is that you can shop around online to find better deals for merchant accounts, saving you a little cash with every transaction.
 You can read more about processing fees and finding the best deals here.

 Compare Rates and Rental Charges